Sannai-Maruyama Site: Early history

+Similar large wooden structures have been found at other sites in Japan and the rest of Eurasia, including a wooden precursor to Stonehenge.
+The Sannai-Maruyama Site is similar to Stonehenge in that some structures align with celestial events.
+The alignment of other posts at Sannai-Maruyama Site and the Ōyu Stone Circles in nearby Akita Prefecture indicate the Jōmon people understood the movement of celestial bodies.

 The site also contained two middens with domestic refuse, two large mounds, containing refuse, including ceremonial artifacts.
 A large amount of earthenware and stoneware were recovered from these middens, including approximately 2,000 clay figures, wood products, bones and antler objects and tools, and fragments of baskets and lacquerware.
-Some objects made of jade, amber and obsidian were not native to the area, and could only have come to this site via trade.
 The site also contained over 500 burial pits for adult remains, and numerous jar-burials for infants.
 Some burials, hypothesized to be for the social elite, were enclosed within stone circles.

+Some objects made of jade, amber and obsidian could only have come to this site via trade because they were not native to the area.
+The Jōmon are known to have had an extensive trade network.
+For example, Moroiso-style pottery, which is just south of Tokyo, in the Kansai region, has been found as far south as the Satogi site in Okayama Prefecture and as far north as the Taigi and Tashirojima sites in Miyagi Prefecture, both about 500 km from Moroiso.
+While Moroiso pottery is not known to have made it to Sannai-Maruyama, significant trade did occur there, including some pottery.
+Most pottery was made locally at Sannai-Maruyama.

-The settlement of Sannai-Maruyama ended around 2300 BC due to unknown reasons.
+The settlement of Sannai-Maruyama ended around 2300 BCE for unknown reasons.
 Its abandonment was likely due to the population's subsistence economy being unable to result in sustained growth, with its end being spurred on by the reduced amount of natural resources during the neoglaciation.
 However, during the Heian period, a portion of the site was resettled by new inhabitants who also built pit dwellings, and during the Muromachi period, a portion of the site was occupied by a medieval fortification.

 Modern history

-The presence of ruins at Sannai-Maruyama was known even during the Edo period, as travelers through the area commented in finding pottery shards and clay figurines.
-The first survey was conducted by Keio University and the Aomori City Board of Education from 1953 to 1967 and from 1976 and 1987, the Board of Education of Aomori Prefecture and the city of Aomori conducted further excavations on the southern part of the site.
+The presence of ruins at Sannai-Maruyama was known even during the Edo period, as travelers through the area commented in finding pottery sherds and clay figurines.
+The first survey was conducted by Keio University and the Aomori City Board of Education from 1953 to 1967 and from 1976 and 1987 AD, the Board of Education of Aomori Prefecture and the city of Aomori conducted further excavations on the southern part of the site.